jorishr/notes-on-backend/databases/sql/sql.md

 ```

 ## Normalizing data
-Normalize your data by keeping data seperated and use foreign keys to reference that data.
+Normalize your data by keeping data separated and use foreign keys to reference that data.
 Example of a blog:
 ```
 posts table
 	-post_id
 	-title
 	-author_name
 ```
 This is problematic because adding additional author data means creating additional columns.
 And each time an author name changes you have to update all the related posts.
-Better use an `author_id` that reference the author data in a seperate table.
+Better use an `author_id` that reference the author data in a separate table.
 ```
 posts table
 	-post_id